-In the last 25 years of breeding Turkish Angora kittens in our home, we have sold quite a few kittens to pet owners in states where no Turkish Angora breeders live.
+In the last 30 years of breeding Turkish Angora kittens in our home, we have sold quite a few kittens to pet owners in states where no Turkish Angora breeders live.
 There are large areas of the U.S. where one cannot reasonably drive to a Turkish Angora breeder's home to view kittens and meet the breeder.
 We are determined to remain exempt, because we do not want representatives of the government coming into our home and telling us what is best for our family members.
+We do welcome you to pick up your kitten in person, if that is possible for you.
+We have a country home with lovely wildflowers on over an acre, but we are a mere 1/2 hour from the Columbus, Ohio airport.
+We are willing to schedule your kitten pick up and come to the airport to bring you here to enjoy our hospitality and meet all of our cats!

 Therefore, with a great deal of sadness, we have chosen to reduce our breeding females from six to four.
 Our current females represent six distinct and rare bloodlines, but apparently that does not matter to the USDA, so we will now have four females, and will still be able to offer shipping to persons who have taken the time and trouble to get to know us, and allow us to know them.
 Sales can still be done by photo, video, phone conversations, and other similar methods.